PurdueCAM2Project/Training/ImageTeam/week_1.md

 - Lecture [2](https://www.youtube.com/watch?v=DHspIG64CVM) and [3](https://www.youtube.com/watch?v=kPrHqQzCkg0)
 - [Set-up LuaJIT/Torch7 Enviornment.](https://github.com/oxford-cs-ml-2015/practical1) No submission required.
 - (Optional)[Linear Model in Torch7](https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning/practicals/practical2.pdf).
 Please send me your code if you do complete it.
+- (Optional)Linear Model in Caffe.
+Please send me your code if you do complete it.

 My estimate is about 3 hours of work for this section.
 It is important that you finish the Torch7 model, since next week's coding assignment will build off of understanding basic syntax.